Yunus-kidem/AirBnB_clone/README.md

 It contains a command line interpreter limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project using this console.

 - **models**
 This folder contains all the Class modules of the project, and a folder called engine.
-Click on [models](https://github.com/williamzborja/AirBnB_clone/tree/main/models) to know more about it.

 - **tests**
 This folder contains all the UNITTEST of every module stored in the models folder and the TEST of the console.py file.